-Note 18 Related Party Transactions
+Note 21 Related Party Transactions

 The Company has significant transactions with the Parent Company and the Parent Company's other subsidiaries.
-The Company arranges for the purchase or sale of securities, holds investments in funds managed by affiliates and markets derivative instruments for affiliates.
+The Company arranges for the purchase or sale of securities, manages investments and markets derivative instruments for affiliates.
 The Company allocates expenses or records a portion of the revenues earned by affiliates in return for services provided to affiliates.
 Certain operating expenses, along with advances for certain investments, incurred by affiliates are initially paid by the Company and subsequently reimbursed by the affiliates.
-In addition, the Company may transact with the Parent Company for the financing of its operations.
-At June 30, 2014, intercompany payable to affiliates of \$158.8 million represents the amounts payable for related party transactions.
-The Company paid a \$10.0 million dividend to the Parent Company during the six months ended June 30, 2014.
+The Company also owns 99 percent of an investment in an affiliated fund that is accounted for under the equity method.
+In addition, the Company may transact with the Parent Company for the financing of its operations and reimburses the Parent Company for expenses associated with stock-based compensation awards issued to Company employees.
+At December 31, 2014, an intercompany payable to the Parent Company of \$96.6 million represents the amounts payable for related party transactions.